People will remember your relationship skills,

 challenge people to develop critical thinking, self-discipline and good habits.

 Are you a good listener?
-Can you hear what a person is saying
+Can you hear what a person says

 without interpreting or judging?
 Do you pay attention to hidden